Best Apple Pie We’ve Ever Made

 • Prepare Pie Crust

 3Roll out the second half of the dough to a similar size as before and transfer it to a large parchment-lined baking sheet.
-Keep this in the refrigerator until needed.

-• Assemble Pie
+• Assemble the Pie

-2Pour the juices that have accumulated at the bottom of the bowl over the apples.
-(If it looks like there’s more than 3/4 to 1 cup of liquid, you might want to leave some behind, see notes below).
-Cut a tablespoon of butter into 8 or so small pieces and dot them over the pie.
+3Pour the juices accumulated at the bottom of the bowl over the apples.
+(If there’s more than 3/4 to 1 cup of liquid, leave some behind, see notes below.)

-• Bake Pie
+• Bake the Pie

 2If you notice that the pie crust is browning too quickly, mold a large piece of foil over a bowl that’s been placed upside down to make a foil dome.
 Place the foil dome over the pie for the remaining bake time.
 This will slow the browning.